If you're looking to increase the traffic to your blog over the next year, SEO is a great way to do it.

 Write an awesome title tag

-Creating a great title for your article that optimises for search is one of the key things you need to get right.
-Your chances of ranking well are severely reduced if you write a title that doesn't relate well to the keywords you are targeting.
+Creating a great title for your article that optimises for search is one of the critical things you need to get right.
+Your chances of ranking well are severely reduced if you write a title that doesn't relate well to your target keywords.

 Here are some considerations for when you craft your title tag: